-A reader asked me about the once-in-a-lifetime transfer from an IRA to an HSA, officially known as the qualified HSA funding distribution.
+A reader asked me about the once-in-a-lifetime transfer from a traditional IRA to an HSA, officially known as the Qualified HSA Funding Distribution (QHFD).
 It’s one of those things that just because you can doesn’t mean you should.
-In all likelihood you are better off not knowing this option even exists.
+You’re better off not knowing this option even exists.

 Still Must Qualify For HSA Contribution

-In order to do the once-in-a-lifetime transfer from an IRA to an HSA, you still have to qualify for making a contribution to the HSA.
-That means having an HSA-eligible high deductible health plan with no other coverage.
+To do the once-in-a-lifetime transfer from an IRA to an HSA, you still have to qualify for contributing to the HSA.
+That means having an HSA-eligible High Deductible Health Plan (HDHP) with no other coverage.
+You can’t do it if your health insurance isn’t HSA-eligible this year.
+See Not All High Deductible Plans Are HSA Eligible.

 Eat Into HSA Contribution Limit

-The once-in-a-lifetime transfer from an IRA to an HSA does not increase your HSA contribution limit.
-The maximum you can transfer is your normal HSA contribution limit.
-It’s not on top of your normal contribution limit.
-If you do the transfer, it reduces dollar-for-dollar the amount you can contribute in other ways, either directly or through your employer.
+If your health insurance is HSA-eligible, the once-in-a-lifetime transfer from an IRA to an HSA doesn’t increase your HSA contribution limit.
+The amount you transfer reduces dollar-for-dollar the amount you can contribute in other ways, either directly or through your employer.
+It isn’t on top of your normal contribution limit.
+See this year’s HSA Contribution Limits and HDHP Qualification.

 No Tax Deduction